saltnlight5/myschedule/README.txt

 The default branch is the latest development of 3.x release work and it may not be stable yet!

-If you want an extract release source code, then simply switch to the tag name like this:
+If you want an exact release source code, then simply switch to the tag name like this:

 	bash> hg update myschedule-2.4.4

-Or if you want the 2.4 maintence branch source code, then switch to the branch name like this:
+Or if you want the 2.x maintence branch source code, then switch to the branch name like this:

-	bash> hg update myschedule-2.4.x
+	bash> hg update myschedule-2.x

 Or to get back to latest development branch, then switch like this: